Yaakov Yisrael Kanievsky: Commemoration

-The "Kehilot Yaakov Street" in the "Merkaz Baalei Melacha" neighborhood of Bnei Brak was named after him, after his demise, and the neighborhood was also renamed to "Kehilot Yaakov".
-The Lithuanian community in this neighborhood is called "Mishkenot Ya'akov", after him.
+The "Kehilot Yaakov Street" in the "Merkaz Baalei Melacha" neighborhood of Bnei Brak was named after him, after he died, and the neighborhood was also renamed "Kehilot Yaakov".
+Acommunity in this neighborhood is called "Mishkenot Ya'akov", after him.
 In addition, the Yeshivat Kehilot Yaakov was established in his name, which was located in Hazon Yehezkel and moved to Modi'in Illit, as well as Yeshivat Tifereth Yisrael in the Givat Shaul neighborhood of Jerusalem.
 The name of the "Derech Emet" Talmud Torah in Petach Tikvah was changed to "Birchas Yaakov" after him, and the Talmud Torah network Tiferet Yaakov in Bnei Brak and Jerusalem is named after him.

 Works

-The Steipler wrote many works, his magnum opus being the multi-volume Kehillos Yaakov ("assembly of Jacob"), containing his unique analysis of most of the tractates and concepts of the Talmud; one volume he composed while in the army.

 He also authored Birkas Peretz (on the Torah) and Chayei Olam.
 There are several volumes of letters, known as Karyana D'Igarta, and several volumes written by a disciple, Rabbi A Horowitz, that describe his daily life.
 These are known as Orchos Rabbeinu.

-Rabbi Kanievsky's Eitsot V'Hadrachot contains "letters to an American psychologist, Dr. Yaakov Greenwald, in which The Steipler advises him on psychological problems".